OrchardCMS/OrchardCore/src/docs/guides/decoupled-cms/decoupled-cms.md

 ## Summary

-In this tutorial we have learnt how to
+In this tutorial we have learned how to

 - Start a new Orchard Core CMS project
 - Create custom content types